sovrin-foundation/steward-tools/local_ledger/README.md

 Additional instructions to run are found in example.py.

 Rocksdb is used to store the ledger locally, just as it is stored on a node.

+This is, in a way, a preliminary version of an unprivileged observer node.
+It could eventually be added to indy-node.